 Green Med Info has assembled a list of more than 130 studies supporting over 150 beneficial health effects of garlic.
 Most of these studies are done on fresh garlic, but there are also a few made on fermented garlic.

-Most of the benefits of garlic can be enjoyed by eating one or two cloves per day.
-You don’t need to overdose!
-However, fermenting garlic enhances its nutritional value and makes it easier for the body to digest and to assimilate all the nutrients.
+Benefits of garlic can be enjoyed by eating one or two cloves per day.
+No need to overdose!
+However, fermenting garlic enhances its nutritional value and makes it easier for the body to digest and to assimilate all the valuable nutrients.

 Benefits of garlic